 For questions or programming help, see www.homelink.com/gm or call 1-800-355-3515.
+For calls placed outside the U.S., Canada, or Puerto Rico, international rates will apply and may differ based on landline or mobile phone.

-Some radio-frequency laws and gate operators require transmitter signals to time out or quit after several seconds of transmission.
+Some gate operators and radio-frequency laws require transmitter signals to time out or quit after several seconds of transmission.
 This may not be long enough for the Universal Remote system to pick up the signal during programming.
 If the programming did not work, replace Step 2 under "Programming the Universal Remote System" with the following:

 Press and hold the Universal Remote system button while pressing and releasing the hand-held transmitter button every two seconds until the signal has been successfully accepted by the Universal Remote system.
-The Universal Remote system indicator light will flash slowly at first and then
+The Universal Remote system indicator light will flash slowly at first and then rapidly.
+Proceed with Step 3 under "Programming the Universal Remote System" to complete.